Suprnova/Chunithm-Research/General.md

 ## Audio Files

 Audio files for music are found in ``root¥app¥data¥AXXX¥cueFile¥cueFileXXXXXX``.
 The ID of the cueFile can be found in the XML ``<cueFileName>`` tag of the ``Music.xml`` file in the same folder as the chart files for the song of interest.
 More often than not, these files share the same ID as their corresponding music ID.
 These files are encoded in the proprietary [CRIWARE ADX2 audio format](https://en.wikipedia.org/wiki/ADX_(file_format)), in pairs of ``.awb`` and ``.acb`` files.
 These files can be played and converted by the [vgmstream](https://vgmstream.org/) library, specifically the component for [foobar2000](https://www.foobar2000.org/).
-Typical audio formats cannot be encoded into the ADX2 file format through freeware means, although CRIWARE should be able to encode these files.
+Information on how to encode your own files into this format can be found in the [Customs](https://github.com/Suprnova123/Chunithm-Research/blob/main/Customs.md) document.

 ## Jacket Files